Charlestran1005/PowerBI-Transportation-Analysis-Portfolio/README.md

 *   **In-house Fleet KPIs:**
     *   **Total Trips (In-house):** With YoY % change.
-    *   **Total Distance:** Total distance covered by the in-house fleet (e.g., "632.72K" - unit like Km would be specified), with YoY % change.
+    *   **Total Distance:** Total distance covered by the in-house fleet (e.g., "XXXK" - unit like Km would be specified), with YoY % change.
     *   **Avg Trip/Driver:** Overall driver trip productivity, with YoY % change.
     *   **Total Day Active (Drivers):** Aggregate of days drivers were operational, with YoY % change.
 *   **Driver & Vehicle Performance Breakdown:**
-    *   **Total Trips by In-house Payload Capacity:** Shows utilization of different vehicle types within the fleet. *(X-axis "Tải trọng" means Payload Capacity).*
+    *   **Total Trips by In-house Payload Capacity:** Shows utilization of different vehicle types within the fleet.
     *   **Top 5 Drivers by Total Distance Covered.**
-    *   **Load Factor By In-house Payload Type.** *(X-axis labels like 0.90, 0.50 represent payload categories and would be defined in a real scenario).*
+    *   **Load Factor By In-house Payload Type.**
     *   **Top 5 Drivers by Active Days.**
     *   **Driver Performance Scatter Plot:** A key visual plotting `Total Trips` vs. `Average Trip Distance` (the X-axis label "Total Distance" in the screenshot might represent Average Trip Distance for this type of plot) for each driver.
 Includes average reference lines (horizontal and vertical red lines) to segment drivers into performance quadrants.
 *   **Detailed Driver Performance Table:** A comprehensive table for each driver: